ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 `Win a Grip mode event with no damage to your car.`

-Should be fairly easy to do in any Grip event if you keep it in the gray stuff.
+Should be easy to do in any Grip event if you keep it in the gray stuff.

 ### [Power Player](https://retroachievements.org/achievement/553483)

 `Dominate all sectors of a Sector Shootout event at the same time.`

-Dominating a sector depends a lot on the car and the power it outputs, if you're struggling with one specific car try lowering the power or using a different car.
+Dominating a sector depends a lot on the car and the parts it has equipped, if you're struggling with one specific car try lowering the power or using a different car.

 General car recomendations are in [Appendix: Recommended Cars and Setups](#5-appendix-recommended-cars-and-setups).